gjbex/Fortran-MOOC/docs/procedures.md

 ## Call-by-value or call-by-reference?

 A programming language such as C has call-by-value semantics.
-If a variable is passed as an argument to a function, its value is passed and assigned to the functio's local variable.
+If a variable is passed as an argument to a function, its value is passed and assigned to the function's local variable.
 Changing that local variable doesn't change the value of the variable in the caller's context.